axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/full-case-list/index.rst

 ------------------------

 #.
 Click on the button :guilabel:`More`  to select one of the available filters.
-   For a list of available filters, see Table 3: Case filter criterias.
+   For a list of available filters, see Table 3: Case filter criteria.

 #.
 Click on the newly added filter and configure it.